History of the Apex Belltown Co-op

 In 1981, a group of broke, but highly motivated Belltown residents (many of them artists) banded together to seek an affordable solution to the rising cost of living in one of Downtown Seattle’s most colorful neighborhoods.
-Bearing the torch of affordable housing, they began consulting with Belltown business owners and.
-The end result was that Jim Egbert, owner of snazzy home furnishing store Egbert’s, agreed to sell two floors of the building above his shop to the future Apexers.
-The 1909 Apex hotel had been vacant for a few years and needed extensive renovation.
+Bearing the torch of affordable housing, they began consulting with Belltown business owners and community members.
+The end result was that Jim Egbert, owner of home furnishing store Egbert’s, agreed to sell two floors of the building above his shop to the future Apexers.
+The 1909 Apex Hotel had been vacant for a few years and needed extensive renovation.

 Buoyed by loans from the National Consumer Co-op Bank (a Jimmy Carter legacy set up to compensate for lender reluctance to finance co-ops) as well as the City of Seattle and some private parties, the Apex Belltown Cooperative was born.